DSE-Consulting/PedDistancingGoTo/README.md

   * The pedestrian will exit the custom block when it completes its original desired movement (as per a normal PedGoTo block).

+### Possible Future Changes

+The use of required functions in the agent type is powerful (and useful to see as a technique), but is not the typical way this is handled in process blocks.
+For example, the per-pedestrian social distance and list of obstacle markup could be dynamic properties of the block, and the on-scan callback could be an action property.
+(The obstacles could also potentially be determined programmatically inside the custom block without the user having to provide a list of them, though this is slightly complex because of the range of possible space markup elements, only some of which are relevant.)

+We aim to produce a future release which addresses these points.

+There are of course a multitude of ways in which the social distancing behaviour could be refined, all of which would require more complex internal logic (e.g., to work out exactly where a pedestrian could most sensibly move to away from another pedestrian, or a more refined decision when multiple other pedestrians were close).
+These are the kinds of things we hope modellers might explore, and may be something we'll have time to explore in future.